Skala, Cephalonia: History

 The current village was built in 1956 and replaces the old village which was levelled during the 1953 Ionian earthquake, killing 36 and injuring hundreds of villagers.
 The original village was located on the hill behind the present one, as many of the island's were, in order to avoid invasion from raiders and pirates during the previous centuries.
 The name 'Skala' originates from the Greek word for stairs.
 It was given this name because when it was in its original place, the houses seemed to ascend almost as though they were a set of stairs.

 On the edge of the present village is the remains of a 3rd-century Roman villa with some remarkably well preserved mosaics.
 Visitors can visit the site for a small fee to see the mosaic flooring in three rooms, which were excavated in 1957.

-Three kilometres along the beach road towards Poros is the site of a 7th-century Temple dedicated to the god Apollo.
+Three kilometres along the beach road towards Poros is the site of a 6th century BC Temple dedicated to the god Apollo.
 Here are the foundation stones and parts of three Doric columns.

 During the months of April through to October, Skala becomes a popular tourist resort.
 With beaches, hotels and many restaurants, the town’s population quadruples during the summer months.